rikedyp/APLWorkshop/course/plan.md

 1. Know how to select from vectors using compress and square brackets

 #### Success Criteria
-1. Students can solve problems using selection
+1. Solve problems using selection

 New constructs: